TechCavern/WaveTact/README.md

 ===========
 - By default, everyone is given their permissions based on channel status.
 Voiced is representative of trusted
 - By default, authors are given trusted status
+- Permissions work in conjunction with NickServ.
+It has been tested with Anope & Atheme.
+Other services may work, but is not guranteed.

 PermLevels
 ==========